-We will have our weekly question and answer time as usual, and Jodie will be answering these questions:
+Once again we will have our popular weekly question and answer time, and Simon will be answering these questions:

 As always, come along and visit us at 10am or 5pm at 35 Fisher Street Oak Flats, or if you can’t make it in person, jump online at www.oakflats.tv to watch a livestream of our services.